 The Limitation Act was introduced in 1963 to prescribe a time period for taking legal actions.
 It prescribes a period to an aggrieved person to file suits after the cause of action has occurred.
 If he files a suit after the prescribed period, he would be smashed by the law of limitation.
 In a similar fashion, a time-barred debt is also one in which a creditor borrows money and fails to repay it.
 Still, the lender cannot legally collect it because a certain number of years have passed, and the debt is beyond the statute of limitations.
-This concept is essential in the study of limitations because such time limits do not apply to all types of recovery actions.
+This concept is essential in the study of limitations because such time limits do not apply to all types of recovery actions by debt recovery companies.

 Consideration is an essential element in making a contract.
 Section 10 of the Contract Act, 1872, states that “a contract without consideration is not a valid contract”.
 Similarly, ‘promise of payment’ something is considered sufficient consideration.
 The Act has specified some exceptions to this rule also.
 Section 25 of the Act also states that “an agreement written based on love and affection promises based on past voluntary services and promises to pay time-barred debt do not require any consideration”.
 Throughout the article, the author would be highlighting the laws of time-barred debts in contractual disputes, along with methods of reviving such debts.

 As already mentioned, bar by limitation means that a debtor cannot use civil remedies to ask for repayment of debts.
 But the bar does not mean that the debt no longer exists.
-The debtor can engage a debt collection agency to recover the money.
+The debtor can engage a debt recovery company to recover the money.
 The Limitation Act provides that repayment of simple debts, like personal loans, credit card payments, etc., have a limitation period of ‘three years’ to file a civil suit.
 Another essential point is relating to a ‘fresh period of limitation’.
 When the creditor makes a part payment of the debt, the fresh period of limitation begins from the day the payment is made.

 Section 18 of the Limitation Act is one of the resorts of reviving a time-barred debt.
 It reads as follows: